Duck Stamp Dollars at Work

 conserving special places near you

-The Migratory Bird Conservation Commission oversees the use of Federal Duck Stamp funds and other monies in the fund to purchase and lease wetland habitat.
+The Migratory Bird Conservation Commission oversees the expenditure of Federal Duck Stamp funds and other monies in the fund to purchase and lease wetland habitat.
 The commission also reviews the use of Federal Duck Stamp dollars to purchase small natural wetlands and associated uplands for preservation as Waterfowl Production Areas.

-You can also find out how many duck stamps have been sold each year since 1934 (note, sales figures are not up to the current year due to the fact that individual Duck Stamps are on sale for 3 years).
+You can also find out how many duck stamps have been sold each year (108.5KB) since 1934 (note, sales figures are not up to the current year due to the fact that individual Duck Stamps are on sale for 3 years).